Kremlin says Karabakh tensions rising, Armenia warns of 'critical' humanitarian situation | Law-Order

 Kremlin says Karabakh tensions rising, Armenia warns of 'critical' humanitarian situation

 The Kremlin expressed concern on Thursday that tensions between Armenia and Azerbaijan over the breakaway region of Nagorno-Karabakh were increasing, as Armenia's prime minister described the situation in the blockaded territory as "critical".
-Armenia has in recent weeks repeatedly accused Azerbaijan of massing forces around Karabakh, which Baku has effectively blockaded since December 2022, causing acute hunger in the region.
+Armenia has in recent weeks repeatedly accused Azerbaijan of massing forces around Karabakh, which Baku has effectively blockaded since December 2022, causing acute hunger.

 The Kremlin expressed concern on Thursday that tensions between Armenia and Azerbaijan over the breakaway region of Nagorno-Karabakh were increasing, as Armenia's prime minister described the situation in the blockaded territory as "critical".

-Armenia has in recent weeks repeatedly accused Azerbaijan of massing forces around Karabakh, which Baku has effectively blockaded since December 2022, causing acute hunger in the region.
+Armenia has in recent weeks repeatedly accused Azerbaijan of massing forces around Karabakh, which Baku has effectively blockaded since December 2022, causing acute hunger.
 A deal struck to unblock roads to the territory last weekend has yet to take full effect.
 In a call with reporters, Kremlin spokesman Dmitry Peskov said: "Of course, we are concerned that the tension is not subsiding and in some areas is even on the increase."

 Armenpress also quoted Pashinyan as saying that Azerbaijan was continuing to mass troops along the frontlines with Karabakh and Armenia, a charge that Baku has repeatedly denied.
 Twice on Thursday, Azerbaijan's defence ministry said its forces had come under fire from Armenian units along the two countries' shared border.
 Armenia's defence ministry denied opening fire on Azerbaijani positions.